 Get the full experience at the nightly music and light show (which runs at 9 and 9:30), when LED lights transform the floor-to-ceiling glass panes of the hotel into a spectacle as brightly colored images dance across the façade.
 Six light beams at the top of the structure project a minimum of 20,000 feet into the sky to elongate the strings of the guitar neck, too.

-It’s like the mythical city of Atlantis emerged from the Arabian Gulf and moored along the coast of Dubai.
+It’s like the mythical city of Atlantis emerged from the gulf and moored along the coast of Dubai.
 Sitting on Palm Island, the coral-colored resort features two soaring towers connected by a bridge.
 The design leaves an enormous spade-like keyhole in the middle that gives a glimpse of the azure water and sky beyond.

 Among Atlantis’ 1,548 rooms, the Royal Bridge Suite, which spans both towers, is the most luxurious.
 Though, the underwater suites provide a unique experience.